 Paella is said to have been invented here - although exactly where is a matter of ongoing debate!

-The area has many fabulous beaches and resort areas including Alicante, Denia and Benidorm.
+The area has many fabulous beaches and resort areas including the famous resorts of Alicante, Denia and Benidorm.

 Murcia

 Murcia is also both a city and a region just south of the Valencia region.
-Also on the Mediterranean, Murcia has some pristine beaches that are less busy than its neighbours in the Costa Del Sol or the Valencia regions.
-Murcia’s beach towns are not well known but offer the same sunny Mediterranean beach experience of its sister regions.
+Also on the Mediterranean, Murcia has some pristine beaches that are less busy than those in the Costa Del Sol or the main Valencia regions.
+Murcia’s beach towns are not well known but offer the same sunny Mediterranean beach experience as its sister regions.

 A university town, Murcia has many expansive parks and pedestrian streets and is great for walking.
 It is home to a stunning cathedral but also has historic links to the Jewish community.